OpenFn/docs/docs/cli.md

 and automated way.

 _For example, if you have two jobs in your workflow (GET users from system A & POST users to system B), you can set up your workflow to run all jobs in sequence from start to finish.
 This imitates the
 [flow trigger patterns](https://docs.openfn.org/documentation/build/triggers#flow-triggers)
 on the OpenFn platform where a second job should run after the first one succeeds, respectively, using the data returned from the first job. “_

-:::info TLRD
+:::info tl;dr

 You won't have to assemble the initial state of the next job, the final state of the upstream job will be passed down to the downstream job as initial state